 Other springs where you can see manatees in Florida

 WEEKI WACHEE: I’ve had a magical experience kayaking with manatees on the Weeki Wachee spring at Weeki Wachee State Park in winter.
 I spent a half hour with just me, my husband and five or six friendly manatees who nudged our boat and peered at us with the same curiosity with which we looked at them.
-(I have video from that encounter at the Weeki Wachee link.)
+(There is a remarkable video of manatees swimming under a SUP at the Weeki Wachee link.)
 At Weeki Wachee, you must go by kayak or canoe to see manatees, as they are most commonly located a distance upstream from the actual spring.

 SILVER SPRINGS: In winter, manatees often hang out in the Silver River near the springhead in this fabulous state park in Ocala.
 The manatees travel a long way to get there — through the locks at the Rodman Dam on the Ocklawaha River, up the Ocklawaha and then up the Silver.
 The beauty of seeing the manatees at Silver Springs is the extreme water clarity.
+We’ve been lucky enough to kayak with manatees here during both a December and a March visit.
 Here’s a guide to visiting Silver Springs.

 ICHETUCKNEE SPRINGS: This most beautiful spring run is often visited by manatees in winter.
 You have to kayak to see them, but this state park is so beautilful, you won’t regret it, even if you don’t see manatees.Here’s a guide to kayaking the Ichetucknee.